jlevy/og-equity-compensation/README.md

   - *Will the company likely raise more capital soon?*
   - *How long will the company’s current funding last?*
-    (This will likely be given at the current burn rate, or how quickly a company is spending its funding, so will likely not include calculations for new hires.)
+    (This will likely be given at the current burn rate, or how quickly a company is spending its funding, so will likely not include calculations for things like future employee salaries.)
   - *What is the hiring plan?*
     (How many people over what time frame?)
   - *What is the revenue now, if any?